Master-PLC/TransDF/README.md

-# TransDF: Time-series Forecasting Needs Transformed Label Alignment
+# Time-o1: Time-series Forecasting Needs Transformed Label Alignment

-<h3 align="center">Welcome to TransDF</h3>
+<h3 align="center">Welcome to Time-o1</h3>

 <p align="center"><i>Enhancing Time-series forecasting performance with simple transformation.</i></p>

-The repo is the official implementation for the paper: [TransDF: Time-series Forecasting Needs Transformed Label Alignment](https://openreview.net/forum?id=RxWILaXuhb).
+The repo is the official implementation for the paper: [Time-o1: Time-series Forecasting Needs Transformed Label Alignment](https://openreview.net/forum?id=RxWILaXuhb).

 We provide the running scripts to reproduce experiments in `/scripts`, which covers two mainstream tasks: **long-term forecasting and short-term forecasting**.

-🚩**News** (2025.5) The implementation of TransDF is released, with scripts on two tasks.
+🚩**News** (2025.5) The implementation of Time-o1 is released, with scripts on two tasks.

 ## Usage